Summer 2015: June 22 – July 31

 - Health services: $30

 M.F.A. applicants must send 10-20 pages of their best creative work.
 M.A. applicants may also send scholarly work.
-You’ll need to provide at least one letter of recommendation.
-GRE scores aren’t required, but we encourage submission.
+You’ll need to provide three letters of recommendation.
+GRE scores aren’t required, but may be submitted.
+Undergraduate transcript must be submitted.

 The Houghton Mifflin Harcourt Scholarship (PDF) is a yearly competitive award worth $1,000.
 Other student scholarships are available.
 To apply for these, students must complete the FAFSA annually.